 This has been around since the dawn of retail shopping.
 You are given a task to do, you do it, you’re reimbursed any costs and paid a fee on top. eDigitalResearch is a brilliant company to sign up for as it is mainly all done online and when they have work you can make £100’s in a month.
 Different companies use different mystery shopping companies so it’s worth having a google to find one that is right for you.

 I’m relatively new to this but I’ve already made myself a nice little risk-free, tax-free amount that is growing daily.
 If you have £60+ to spare (the more the better) then it is well worth taking a look into this.
 Profit Accumulator is a brilliant site that will walk you though the steps and takes all the leg work out of it for you; you can give their FREE TRIAL a go and earn up to £45 before parting with their subscription fee (which is worth its weight in gold).
-You can check out my blog post about it HERE and there is a fantastic discussion going on over on The Money Shed, check it out HERE.
+You can check out my blog post about it HERE.

 These are a few of the genuine ways to earn from home and online, most of which I do.
 Remember though, with everything I’ve listed (except the Matched Betting) that you need to register with HMRC as self-employed and declare everything you earn; even if it’s only a few ££’s.